hydecorp/push-state/doc/README.md

 Unlike other implementations of this feature, the current prefetch request will be canceled if the user hints at a different link, ensuring that there will be no more than one prefetch request in flight at a time.
 This avoids clogging up the network with requests that are going to be discarded upon arrival, which is essential when on slow 3G connections.

-For example, hovering the links in the sidebar on [the current page](https://qwtel.com/hy-push-state/doc/page-prefetching/) will produce a timeline like the one below:
+For example, hovering links in the sidebar on [qwtel.com](https://qwtel.com/hy-push-state/) will produce a timeline like the one below:

 ![Google developer console screenshot of prefetching requests](../assets/img/prefetching.png){:.lead}